Published on 13-Sep-2022

 • Regular monitoring of equipment will lead to lesser technical malfunctions

-Where can you utilize risk-based inspections?
+Where can you Utilize Risk-based Inspections?

-The definition of risk-based inspection methodology was developed and introduced by American Petroleum Institute (API).
+The definition of risk-based inspection methodology was developed and introduced by the American Petroleum Institute (API).
 The organization published the base resource document for RBI in 2000 as API PUBL 580.
-It provides readers the basic guidelines for developing and implementing an RBI program.
+It provides readers with the basic guidelines for developing and implementing an RBI program.

 In the API RP 581 documentation, API defines for which areas is the RBI methodology intended.
 It specifies quantitative procedures for fixed equipment in: